Cowoop/cowspa3/help/source/index.rst

 ..
-HubOps Help documentation master file, created by sphinx-quickstart on Mon Jan 16 21:42:38 2012.
+Help documentation master file, created by sphinx-quickstart on Mon Jan 16 21:42:38 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to HubOps Help's documentation!
+Welcome to Help documentation!
 =======================================

 Contents: